ebocher/webcarto/README.md

 ## Javascript : ##

-The sliders for the opacity of the layers is define in the file
+The sliders for the opacity of the layers is defined in the file

 > /plugin_menu_gauche/script/slider.js

-The behavior of the content of the left menu (accordion, layresdialog ...) is define in the file :
+The behavior of the content of the left menu (accordion, layresdialog ...) is defined in the file :

 > /plugin_menu_gauche/script/menu_content.js

+# Plugin right menu : #

+## Structure : ##

+All those buttons are controlled by the different JavaScript files.
+They are added to the map in its declaration in :

+> /plugin_carte/script/Map.js

+## Style : ##

+The css proprieties of the ZoomBox is defined in :

+> /plugin_menu_droite/style/zoombox.css

+The css proprieties of the Measurement tool is defined in :

+> /plugin_menu_droite/style/measure.css

+The fullscreen is not implemented into the project.
+When it's used the left menu isn't show.
+It uses the full screen plugin from LeafLet.
+It's css proprieties are defined in :

+> /plugin_menu_droite/style/FullScreen.css

+The localisation function uses the plugin from LeafLet.
+There are two css (one for I.E.).
+It's proprieties are defined in :

+> /plugin_menu_droite/style/L.Control.Locate.ie.css
+> /plugin_menu_droite/style/L.Control.Locate.css

+## Javascript : ##

+For the different plugins from LeafLet, the JavaScript file use to declare them are :

+> /plugin_menu_droit/script/Control.Full.Screen.js
+> /plugin_menu_droit/script/L.Control.Locate.js
+> /plugin_menu_droit/script/L.Measuring.Tool.js
+> /plugin_menu_droit/script/L.Zoom.Control.js

+For the zoombox and the measuring the scripts are :

+> /plugin_menu_droit/script/measuring.js
+> /plugin_menu_droit/script/zoombox.js